-World Fantasy and British Fantasy Award-winning ChiZine Publications publishes the same kind of weird, subtle, surreal, disturbing horror, science fiction, and fantasy that ChiZine.com (the webzine) had become known for since 1997, only in longer form—novels, novellas, and short story collections.
+World Fantasy, British Fantasy, and Bram Stoker Award-winning ChiZine Publications publishes the same kind of weird, subtle, surreal, disturbing horror, science fiction, and fantasy that ChiZine.com (the webzine) had become known for since 1997, only in longer form—novels, novellas, and short story collections.

-Trade paperbacks are available at bookstores worldwide through Fitzhenry & Whiteside and Consortium Books Sales & Distribution (CBSD), as well as all major online retailers, and eBooks are available through Trajectory, Inc. All editions of each book—trade paperback and eBook—are released simultaneously.
+Trade paperbacks are available at bookstores worldwide through Fitzhenry & Whiteside and Consortium Books Sales & Distribution (CBSD), as well as all major online retailers, and eBooks are available through Ingram.
+All editions of each book—trade paperback and eBook—are released simultaneously.

 See our Staff Biographies page for more information.